 The Central Coast region of California provides critical agricultural landscapes for ranching, farming, and winemaking, as well as restorative escapes from the cities where 90% of Californians spend their day-to-day lives.
 The managed grasslands and food production activities are also vital to keeping our air breathable by capturing and storing greenhouse gases in the healthy soil.
 But this land is high in value, and highly desirable for a growing population.
 Protecting the region now from unsustainable development is one of the most important gifts we can provide for future generations.

 Per Sheila Varian’s wishes, proceeds from the sale of the Varian Arabians Ranch will go towards additional conservation of working lands throughout the Central Coast region of California.
 As the largest land trust in our state, California Rangeland Trust has earned the preference of private landowners who want to ensure their lands are available for agricultural use (and healthy soils stewardship) for future generations.
-And there are several such landowners in the Central Coast region for whom we only need to secure the funding to make their dreams of permanent conservation come true.

 Unfortunately, the challenges brought on by the pandemic delayed many of our ambitious goals for the ranch.
 This included a joint campaign to raise the funds necessary for Cuesta College to acquire the property and convert it to a hands-on educational facility for agriculture and equine fields.
 As time wore on, and the ongoing effects of the pandemic continued to divert resources, the College ultimately concluded that the project was no longer attainable.